Best Santa Monica Restaurants

 One dish that’s remained on the menu since the beginning is a nod to the Kim family’s Korean legacy: the spicy seafood soup.
 This soup is a Korean stew full of mussels, fish, calamari and shrimp, served with a side of rice.

-Morena pays homage to The Albright’s continued success to his family.
 “Mr. and Mrs. Kim helped create the magic formula,” Morena says, “and we were lucky enough to share it with the world.”
-The Kims had forged decades-long relationships with different vendors for local seafood and produce—many of which are minority-owned small businesses.

 Credit: Stefanie Parkinson

 A long-standing relationship is also how the couple ended up taking over Rusty’s next door.
 Being neighbors, the family has known the owner of the restaurant for a while.
 When the owner was ready to retire, he approached Morena and Kim, who then took over the restaurant in 2019.
 The couple now runs both The Albright and Rusty’s under the EST 1977 Restaurant Group umbrella.
-They’ve slowly implemented the same kind of culture and focus on sustainability that they have at The Albright over at Rusty’s.
+They’ve implemented the same kind of culture and sustainability that they have at The Albright over at Rusty’s.

 YouTube video